 The School of Architecture and Urban Planning, and the College of Letters and Science jointly offer the certificate.
 The core courses (12 credits) focus on the structure of geographic data, components for managing geographic information systems, spatial analysis, and delivery of geographic information through maps and displays.
 Students select the remaining 6 credits for the certificate from electives, which may include an internship, in areas such as remote sensing, map-making, and data management systems.

 Upon completion of the certificate courses, a student is awarded the certificate which qualifies for 5 credential points in the GIS Certification Institute's standards for professional certification in GIS.

 Students interested in the GIS Certificate should contact the Department of Urban Planning or the Department of Geography.
 Those who are not already admitted to a UWM graduate degree program must complete a UW System online admission application and have an official undergraduate transcript sent to the Graduate School (Note: For Safari users, application fee payment is temporarily unavailable.
 Changing browsers should resolve this short-term issue).
 Applicants must have a bachelor's degree with an undergraduate GPA of 2.75 or a graduate degree to be accepted into the certificate program.

 For international applicants, whose first language is not English, a score on the Test of English as a Foreign Language (TOEFL) of at least 600 (250 on the computer-based version) or an International English Language Testing System (IELTS) score of 7.0 must also be submitted.

 Credits and Courses

-A minimum of 6 credits each in Urban Planning and Geography courses are required for completion of the certificate.
+A minimum of 6 courses and 18 credits to receive the certificate.
+A minimum of 6 credits each in Urban Planning and Geography courses is required.